-The Bureau of Labor Statistics compiles extensive workforce data.
-The BLS (2019) reports that 1,320 HVAC mechanics and installers were employed in the Buffalo-Cheektowaga-Niagara Falls, NY area as of May 2018.
+The Bureau of Labor Statistics (May 2020) reports that 1,110 HVAC mechanics and installers were employed in the Buffalo-Cheektowaga-Niagara Falls, NY area as of May 2020.
 Industry organizations such as the following provided support and services to the technicians and the companies that employ them:

 These organizations work with others in the industry and with government organizations to establish educational, licensing, and performance standards designed to ensure the safety of technicians and the public.

-The BLS (2019) projects a 13 percent increase in the nationwide demand for new HVAC and HVAC/R technicians from 2018 through 2028.
-That’s significantly more than the 5 percent increase the BLS expects for all US occupations during the same decade.
+The BLS (May 2020) projects a 4 percent increase in the nationwide demand for new HVAC and HVAC/R technicians from 2019 through 2029.
+That’s as fast as the 4 percent increase the BLS expects for all US occupations during the same decade.
 The job market is more favorable for New York HVAC technicians.
-Projections Central anticipates that the statewide demand will increase by 15 percent between 2016 and 2026.
+Projections Central (2021) anticipated that the statewide demand will increase by 10.7 percent between 2018 and 2028.